Checking all available options...

 Local Appraisal District

-• Of these protests, 52% of informal appeals and 5% of Appraisal Review Board (ARB) hearings led to tax reductions.
-Homeowners benefited significantly, saving $220,000 through informal protests and another $20,000 through ARB appeals.
+• Of these protests, 76% of informal appeals led to tax reductions.
+Homeowners benefited significantly, saving $340,000 through informal protests.

-• Commercial property owners also saw substantial relief, with $270,000 in savings achieved through informal protests and $110,000 through ARB hearings.
+• Commercial property owners also saw substantial relief, with $270,000 in savings achieved through informal protests.

-• The percentage of protested parcels in Lee County rose from 2% in 2022 to 3% in 2023, reflecting a growing interest in appealing property valuations.
+• The percentage of protested parcels in Lee County reached 3% in 2024.

 Save With O’Connor